gmayerdev/ecom-api/README.md

 2. Open a terminal and navigate to the folder
 3. Build application using Gradle by running `gradle clean build`
 4. Run application using Gradle by running `gradle bootRun`
+5. Use API curl requests in the terminal (or Postman) to test application.

+### Testing the price surge mechanism
+1. Use below API to create an item
+2. From the create item response get the generated id of the Item
+3. Use the below API to get an item by id, run this for atleast 10 times
+4. Once the 10th time is reached the Item price will return with a 10% increase, and will stay the same price increase until within the last hour there are below 10 views.

 ### API